 Yes, all students will be required to write a research-based dissertation that contributes to the domain of Educational Leadership.
 As noted on the program of study, there is a required Dissertation Seminar at the end of the program that provides support for students in completing this requirement.

 Students are permitted to transfer in a maximum of 12 credits of post-master's work toward the PhD degree, on a case-by-case basis.
 The courses must be: approved through advisement; taken at the post-master's level; completed at regionally-accredited institutions; completed no longer than five years prior to the date of admission to the doctoral program; completed with a grade of "B" or better.
 Students who have received a Certificate of Advanced Graduate Study (CAGS) through the Lesley on-campus program and who have taken the required doctoral courses (Nature of Inquiry; Interdisciplinary Seminars I and II, Quantitative Research Methods, and Qualitative Research Methods I) may transfer them into the program as part of the 12 transfer credits.

 All participants will be expected to have a laptop computer and regular Internet access at home and/or work.
 Those who wait to acquire computers or peripherals until they are admitted can take advantage of favorable discounts through Lesley’s student purchase program, which is administered by Harvard University.Required and suggested texts will be assigned in each course, as well as articles and other sources that can be accessed electronically for viewing or download.
-In order to conduct research, students may need to acquire specific additional materials (voice recorders, software packages, etc.), depending upon their topics and research designs.Finally, students may be advised or asked to join one or more professional associations or organizations for the term of their study.
+In order to conduct research, students may need to acquire specific additional materials (voice recorders, software packages, etc.), depending upon their topics and research designs.Finally, students may be advised to join one or more professional associations or organizations for the term of their study.
 Usually memberships will be at student (discounted) rates.

 March 15 is the deadline each year.
 Contact Graduate and Adult Bachelor's Admissions for more information.